Kardashian clan expands with Kourtney's new baby

 Kim Kardashian, 31, is one of the highest paid reality stars on U.S. television, with her 2010 earnings estimated at $6 million by news website The Daily Beast.

-Her family's net worth was last estimated at $65 million (41.8 million pounds) in 2010 by trade magazine The Hollywood Reporter.
+Her family's net worth was last estimated at $65 million in 2010 by trade magazine The Hollywood Reporter.

 (Reporting By Piya Sinha-Roy; Editing by Bob Tourtellotte)